sparkfun/SparkFun_Soft_Power_Switch_Mk2/docs/hardware_overview.md

   </table>
 </div>

-The Soft Power Switch Mk2 also supports battery charging.
+The Soft Power Switch - JST 2mm also supports battery charging.
 If the target device has onboard LiPo charging, current can be passed back through the switch circuit and charge the battery.